Every Client Matters. A Lot.

 So Before You Read This Guide

 Below, you’ll find details on a campaign where we were able to increase a client’s PPC revenue by 5x in just three months.
 We plan on emulating this approach on future projects (as we’ve already been doing with excellent results), and we hope that the details will be useful to folks beyond our team.
 However, it’s important to note that every client is different, a unique approach may be your best bet depending on the niche or industry, and some brands are, frankly, innately easier to sell than others.
 So enjoy this guide, but don’t use it as a manual.

 Instead, use this as inspiration and insight as you continue your PPC path to greatness.
 We believe in you.

 Also: we believe that it’s important to know the history and background of the account in question, as well as how we operate and approach optimization.

 If you want to skip all that, no problem!
-Click here to get to the meat.
+Take me to the how to section!